 The following specifications and recommendations assume that a laptop should serve the student's computing needs for four years of engineering coursework.
 It may be possible to get by with a less capable machine initially, but performance will degrade more rapidly as the software demands change over time.
 We strongly suggest that a student have a laptop that meets the recommended specifications.
-If you are going to be studying Mechanical, Industrial & Manufacturing Engineering or Civil and Construction Engineering a macOS computer may not be the right choice and we strongly suggest you read the info in the Windows vs macOS FAQ entry below.
+If you are going to be studying Mechanical, Industrial & Manufacturing Engineering, Civil and Construction Engineering or Energy Systems Engineering and Engineering Science a macOS computer may not be the right choice and we strongly suggest you read the info in the Windows vs macOS FAQ entry below.

 Minimum Specifications | Recommended Specifications | |